ronardcaktus/r_luna-terraform/3_multi_env_deployment/README.md

 	terraform apply -var-file=$(terraform workspace show).tfvars
 ```

 `terraform workspace show` - lists the name of the current workspace, e.g. `production`.
-That configuration
+While on that workspace,
-file will always be applied if we named our env var `production.tfvars` while on that workspace.
+that configuration file will always be applied if we named our env var `production.tfvars`.